 I would choose an all-in-two/hybrid system like the Grovia hybrids.
 This system would significantly reduce my laundry, but still offer a lot of flexibility and absorbency options.
 Some other great all-in-two systems are BG Flips or Best Bottoms.

-I would go with this system because I would possibly be able to stretch diaper laundry out to once a week, making this a convenient and eco-friendly option for those wanting to watch the amount of water or energy used on diaper maintenance.
-Also, the inserts are cheaper than buying whole diapers, so there is some significant potential to save a lot of money.
+I would go with this system because it could stretch diaper laundry out to once a week.
+That makes this an easy & green option for those watching the amount of water/energy used on diaper maintenance.
+The inserts are cheaper than buying whole diapers, so there is potential to save a lot of money.

 I only wouldn’t choose this system as a working mom because most daycares are not going to want to (and may not be allowed to) re-use covers at diaper changes.
 Might as well go with an all-in-one or pocket for daycare.

 The biggest thing I would do when it came to CD accessories is to use cloth wipes from the beginning!
 My goodness, cloth wipes are SO superior to disposable wipes, it’s crazy.
 They work significantly better, and they aren’t nearly as gross to clean as I thought they would be.
-Most of the time, you don’t need to do anything to clean them before putting them in the diaper pail, and if you do, a quick rinse or swish in the toilet suffices.
+Most of the time, you don’t need to do anything to clean them before putting them in the diaper pail.
+If you do, a quick rinse or swish in the toilet suffices.

 Would I use a diaper sprayer?

 I didn’t use a diaper sprayer for long as I found it easier for myself to just dip & switch in the toilet.
-However, we have since moved houses and the bathroom I clean most diapers in also has a detachable shower head.
-With the toilet right next to the shower, it’s pretty easy to grab the shower head if I ever feel it’s needed to quick spray off a diaper.
+However, we have since moved houses and the bathroom I clean most diapers in also has a detachable showerhead.
+With the toilet right next to the shower, it’s pretty easy to grab the shower head if needed.
 I like this setup and find it more practical long-term than purchasing a diaper sprayer.

-However, not everyone has a set up where they can do this, and some people really don’t feel they can live without their diaper sprayer.
+However, not everyone has a set up where they can do this.
+Some people really don’t feel they can live without their diaper sprayer.
 It’s up to you!
-They aren’t that expensive in the grand scheme of things, so pick one up if you think it would be useful.
+They aren’t that expensive in the grand scheme of things.
+Pick one up if you think it would be useful.
 But I decided I’m still fine without one.